 I also noticed some labels touted “steam-peeled.”
 What’s this all about?
 Turns out processors either peel tomatoes by giving them a dip in a lye bath (more efficient and cost-effective) or by steam-peeling (easier on the environment).
 Lye is used in the processing of many different foods, including olives, and apparently it poses no health issues for consumers.
 But it’s worth noting that organic brands have to use the steam method to keep their organic status.

 These had a rich and earthy tomato flavor with a natural sweetness.
 One taster swore that there had to be added sugar.
 Nope.
 And they were even packed with far less salt than the other brands (20 milligrams per serving versus 220 milligrams or more, with the exception of the unsalted tomatoes).
-They lacked the brightness of #2, perhaps because of the reduced salt and because they're packed in purée.
-These are San Marzano variety tomatoes, grown in the same area in Italy as certified San Marzanos, but these aren't, actually, certified by the Cosorzio San Marzano.
+They weren’t as bright as #2, perhaps because of the reduced salt and because they’re packed in purée, but these are the real winners.
+These are San Marzano-variety tomatoes, grown in the same area in Italy as certified San Marzanos, but these aren’t, actually, certified by the Cosorzio San Marzano.

 This was a very close second, although for some tasters it was number one.
 We all loved the bright, well-balanced, ripe, fresh tomato flavor.
 When we found out it was a Safeway store brand, we were floored.
 Keep in mind, however, this one had a whopping 220 milligrams of sodium per 1/2 cup serving — more than any other brand.

 Do you have a favorite brand of canned tomatoes?
-Was it included in this taste test?
-Let us know!
+Tell us in the comments below!